lnemsick-simp/pupmod-simp-libkv/Design.md

 This is a placeholder for miscellaneous, additional libkv requirements to be addressed, once it moves beyond the prototype stage.

+* libkv must provide a plugin for a remote key/value store, such as Consul
 * libkv must support audit operations on a key/value store

   * Auditing information to be provided must include: